lkiesow/python-feedgen/doc/user/basic_usage_guide/part_2.rst

    attributes at the episode level if they **differ** from their value at the podcast level.

-Normally, the attributes :attr:`Podcast.author <feedgen.feed.Podcast.author>`
+Normally, the attributes :attr:`Podcast.authors <feedgen.feed.Podcast.authors>`
 and :attr:`Podcast.webMaster <feedgen.feed.Podcast.webMaster>` (if set) are
-used to determine the author of an episode.
-Thus, if all your episodes have the same author, you should just set it at the podcast level.
+used to determine the authors of an episode.
+Thus, if all your episodes have the same authors, you should just set it at the podcast level.

-If an episode's author differs from the podcast's, though, you can override it like this::
+If an episode's authors differs from the podcast's, though, you can override it like this::

-     my_episode.author = Person("Joe Bob")
+     my_episode.authors = [Person("Joe Bob")]

 You can even have multiple authors::

-     my_episode.author = [Person("Joe Bob"), Person("Alice Bob")]
+     my_episode.authors = [Person("Joe Bob"), Person("Alice Bob")]

-.. autosummary:: ~feedgen.item.BaseEpisode.author
+.. autosummary:: ~feedgen.item.BaseEpisode.authors

 Category